 Every household is unique and therefore pets in different households may require different combinations of vaccinations.
 Thence, your veterinarian may suggest you do things slightly differently than those discussed below.
 Should you have further enquires regarding your pet's vaccination status, please phone us at (06) 358 8675 to have a chat with one of our friendly team members.

 This vaccination confers protection against the canine distemper virus, canine adenovirus 1 & 2, parvovirus and parainfluenza virus.
 These five viruses are contagious and potentially life-threatening viral diseases for young dogs; therefore, all dogs should be vaccinated for these.
-Vanguard Plus 5 is administered to puppies at 8, 12 and 16 weeks of age, with the first adult booster being one year after the final puppy vaccination.
+Vanguard Plus 5 is usually administered to puppies from 8 weeks of age (in some situations, puppies are started on their vaccination course earlier) with boosters every 3-4 weeks until the puppy is 16 weeks or older.
+As per the WSAVA Vaccination Guidelines (see above), the final puppy vaccination booster is recommended to be administered no earlier than 16 weeks old to minimise any interference from maternal antibiotics that may potentially reduce the efficacy of the core vaccination.
+The first adult booster takes place one year after the final puppy vaccination.
 Boosters are required every 2 years after this.

 This vaccination confers protection against the bacteria Leptospira interrogans serovar copenhageni: Leptospirosis is a fatal bacterial infection transmitted by the rodent, hedgehog and possum population.
 It is an uncommon disease, but Leptospirosis has been found in rats in the Manawatu.
-Livestock animals (cows, sheep, goats etc) are thought to be "reservoir" hosts for leptospirosis and can shed large amount of bacteria in their urine.
+Livestock animals (cows, sheep, goats etc) and some pest species (e.g. hedgehogs, possums) are thought to be "reservoir" hosts for leptospirosis and can shed large amount of bacteria in their urine.
 Animals may be affected with leptospirosis without showing any outward clinical signs.
 The leptospira spp. bacteria can survive in the damp soil for extended periods, and spread rapidly in flood conditions.
-We recommend vaccination of rural/hunting dogs, dogs living or exercising near waterways.
+We recommend vaccination of rural/hunting dogs, dogs living or exercising near waterways, or if your dogs may have the chance of interacting with rodents, hedgehogs, possums or livestock.
 Vaccination against leptospirosis is recommended at the 12 and 16 week old vaccination, with regular yearly updates.

 You may also read more about Leptospirosis here.

 The core vaccination for cats confers protection against 3 types of viruses.
-Kittens are vaccinated at 8, 12 and 16 weeks of age, with the first adult booster being one year after the final kitten vaccination.
-Thereafter, yearly boosters are recommended for cats in "high-risk" situations.
+Kittens usually receive their first vaccination at 8 weeks of age (in some situations they are started on their vaccination course earlier) with boosters every 3-4 weeks until the kitten is 16 weeks or older.
+As per the WSAVA Vaccination Guidelines (see above), the final kitten vaccination booster is recommended to be administered no earlier than 16 weeks old to minimise any interference from maternal antibiotics that may potentially reduce the efficacy of the core vaccination.
+The first adult vaccination booster takes place one year after the final kitten vaccination.
+Thereafter, yearly boosters are recommended for cats in "high-risk" situations - your veterinarian will enquire more about your cat's lifestyle and recommend if they are best suited for an annual or every-other-year booster.
 A higher-risk cat is defined as a cat that regularly visits a boarding cattery and/or lives in a multi-cat household and/or is primarily an outdoor cat.

 The core vaccination for cats typically involves coverage of: